-- 8.7 There are three debt related treasury activity limits.
+8.8 There are three debt related treasury activity limits.
 The purpose of these are to restrain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of any adverse movement in interest rates.
 However, if these are set to be too restrictive they will impair the opportunities to reduce costs / improve performance.
+The indicators are:-

-The indicators are: - Upper limits on variable interest rate exposure.
+- Upper limits on variable interest rate exposure.
 This identifies a maximum limit for variable interest rates based upon the debt position net of investments; - Upper limits on fixed interest rate exposure.
 This is similar to the previous indicator and covers a maximum limit on fixed interest rates; - Maturity structure of borrowing.
-These gross limits are set to reduce the Council's exposure to large fixed rate sums falling due for refinancing, and are required for upper and lower limits. - 8.8 The limit indicators are shown separately for borrowing and investments.
+These gross limits are set to reduce the Council's exposure to large fixed rate sums falling due for refinancing, and are required for upper and lower limits. - 8.9 The limit indicators are shown separately for borrowing and investments.
 Fixed rates for investments or borrowing for a period of less than one year are treated as variable by the Prudential Code.

-Interest rate 2012/13 2013/14 2014/15
+Interest rate Exposures £000s 2012/13 2013/14 2014/15

-Exposures £000s

 Upper Upper Upper

 Limits on fixed interest

 rates:

-Borrowing 2,000 2,000 2,000
+Borrowing 4,000 4,000 4,000

 Investments 3,000 3,000 3,000

 Limits on variable

 interest rates:

-Borrowing 2,000 2,000 2,000

-Investment 10,000 10,000 10,000
+Borrowing 4,000 4,000 4,000

+Investment 7,000 7,000 7,000

 Maturity Structure of fixed interest rate borrowing during 2012/13

 Lower Upper

 Under 12 months 0% 100%

 12 months to 2 years 0% 100%

 2 years to 5 years 0% 100%

 5 years to 10 years 0% 100%

 10 years and above 0% 100%

-Maturity Structure of variable interest rate borrowing during 2012/13
+Maturity Structure of variable interest rate e borrowing durin g 2012/13

 Lower Upper

 Under 12 months 0% 100%

 12 months to 2 years 0% 0%

 2 years to 5 years 0% 0%

 5 years to 10 years 0% 0%

 10 years and above 0% 0%

-9 Policy on borrowing in advance of need
+9 Policy on Borrowing in Advance of Need

 - 9.1 The Council will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
-Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure value for money can be demonstrated and that the Council can ensure the security of such funds. - 9.2 In determining whether borrowing will be undertaken in advance of need the Council will:- - ensure the ongoing revenue liabilities created, and the implications for the future plans and budgets have been considered - evaluate the economic and market factors that might influence the manner and timing of any decision to borrow - consider the merits and demerits of alternative forms of funding - consider the alternative interest rate bases available, the most appropriate periods to fund and repayment profiles to use - consider the impact of borrowing in advance on temporarily (until required to finance capital expenditure) increasing investment cash balances and the consequent increase in exposure to counterparty risk, and other risks, and the level of such risks given the controls in place to minimise them.
+Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure value for money can be demonstrated and that the Council can ensure the security of such funds. - 9.2 In determining whether borrowing will be undertaken in advance of need the Council will:- - ensure the on going revenue liabilities created, and the implications for the future plans and budgets have been considered; - evaluate the economic and market factors that might influence the manner and timing of any decision to borrow; - consider the merits and demerits of alternative forms of funding; - consider the alternative interest rate bases available, the most appropriate periods to fund and repayment profiles to use; - consider the impact of borrowing in advance on temporarily (until required to finance capital expenditure) increasing investment cash balances and the consequent increase in exposure to counterparty risk, and other risks, and the level of such risks given the controls in place to minimise them. - 9.3 Risks associated with any borrowing in advance activity will be subject to prior appraisal and subsequent reporting through the mid-year or annual reporting mechanism.